prsvnkt/mydataengineering/README.md

-# Pour: All Things Data Engineering
+# MyDE: All Things Data Engineering

 The project aims to provide knowledge, resources, and insights to enthusiasts and professionals in the field of data engineering.